 Zara Shoppable Showcase

-This showcase for megabrand Zara combines three interesting and different videos for the same campaign throughout one core interactive experience.
+This showcase for megabrand Zara combines three interesting and different videos for the same campaign throughout one core interactive video experience.
 The shoppable overlays and smooth chapter menus create the same overall feeling as the campaign and never ceases to stay on-brand throughout the whole experience.

 Charlie, Animation Director